 What is a sealant used for?

-Industrial Sealants are used in construction to prevent fluids and other substances from passing through material surfaces, joints, or openings.
+Joint Sealants are used in construction to prevent fluids and other substances from passing through material surfaces, joints, or openings.
 They can also prevent the passage of air, sound, dust, insects, and so on, as well as acting as a firestopping component.

 What is the difference between adhesive and sealant?